List of computing mascots

 This is a list of computing mascots.
 A mascot is any person, animal, or object thought to bring luck, or anything used to represent a group with a common public identity.
 In case of computing mascots, they either represent software, hardware, or any project or collective entity behind them.

+Within collaborative software projects, the use of mascots often allow for the existence of a non-trademarked symbol for use by the software's community, as opposed to Logos and Wordmarks, which often have more stringent protections.